What first-year courses are available?

-WRI 105 (formerly English 105): Introduction to Critical Reading and Writing
+WRI 105: Introduction to Critical Reading and Writing

 WRI 105 is offered during the fall semester.
 It is designed for students who want a semester-long course that offers additional practice in making that important transition to college writing.
-Like WRI 107, it promotes close, critical reading and thinking and offers additional practice in argumentation and research, but it does so at a slower pace than WRI 107.
+It promotes close, critical reading and thinking and offers additional practice in argumentation and research.
 Class size is limited to 15 so that students receive individualized attention.
 It is a 3 hour course for elective credit.